ShuaiZhou302/david-scut.github.io/_pages/about.md

 I'm a sophomore student from SHIEN-MING WU SCHOOL OF INTELLIGENT ENGINEERING, South China  University of Technology.
 I am very fortunate to be advised by [Prof. Zhongqiang Ren](https://rap-lab.github.io/) of RAP Lab from [UM-SJTU Joint Institute](https://www.ji.sjtu.edu.cn/), Shanghai Jiao Tong University.

-My research interests lie in the area of robotics.
-I am particularly interested in the following topics:
+My research interests lie in the area of robotics.Particularly interested in the following topics:
 * Multi agent system
 * Motion planning